The Ultimate Social Media Marketing Guide for Pro Organizers

 For me, if you aren’t engaging someone specific, you are missing out on the fun.
 And it’s not really fun giving dry, authoritative advice to the masses, waiting for someone to respond, and hearing crickets.

-So in order to do it well?
+So how do you market your business well on Twitter?
 You need to make friends.
 This is obviously done by finding and searching for people on Twitter that you are interested in getting to know.
 Then, make a point to comment on their tweets, retweet their posts, and certainly share your own relevant posts with others.

 Who should you follow on Twitter?